mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 2|Pink Floyd|1965
 ```

-Similarly we can use Django's ORM to filter entries in our database, in this case returning all objects where the year field is less than (`year__lt`) 1970:
+Similarly, we can use Django's ORM to filter entries in our database, in this case returning all objects where the year field is less than (`year__lt`) 1970:

 ```plain
 >>> Band.objects.filter(year__lt=1970)
 <QuerySet [<Band: Band object (2)>]>
 ```

-In this case the Django internally runs this SQL query on our database for us:
+To return this data, Django internally runs this SQL query on our database for us:

 ```sql
 SELECT * FROM 'app_band' WHERE 'year' < 1970;